dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 its tab pages and settings, see
 ` <../../../../../../ldisk2/doc/dylan/product/guide/environment/src/appx.htm#52521>`_.

-The editor offers a number of different viewing options for the window’s layout.
+The editor offers a number of different viewing options for the window's layout.

 -  The status bar, located at the bottom of the editor window, lets you